OxMarco/gas-fees-predictor/README.md

 # gas-fees-predictor
-Predict Ethereum gas fees using an ARIMA statistical model
+Predict Ethereum gas fees in the next few days (<5) using an ARIMA statistical model and historical data from etherscan API.

 ## Files
 In order to start tinkering, you need to run the following files in the exact order: